+Have you ever wondered how to do acrylic nails yourself?
 I tried doing my nails by hand.
 It was messy and they never turned out right.
-There’s a reason techs go to school to learn these hand-shaped techniques!
+There's a reason techs go to school to learn these hand-shaped techniques!
 Then I found a product that changed everything.

 I did the French tip nails on my first try, sitting at my desk while I watched a movie on Netflix.
 Guess what - you can too.
 You just need these little gems...

 These are nail forms.
 They come in different brand names, but I personally use Form-A-Nail.
 They make acrylic nails simple, fast and more affordable.
 Typically you would have to fight with applying acrylic directly onto your nail or nail tip, struggling with working with the opposite hand, patting, sliding, filing it down, buffing it out... and still likely end up with ridges, bumps and uneven edges.

 With nail forms none of that is an issue.
 Work with both hands, start over if you mess up, add glitter or accents, no filing or buffing required... all before the acrylic even touches your fingernail.

 - Add artificial nail tip (after a bit of practice you can even skip this step!)